pivotal/docs-tas-adapter/getting-started.md

 ## <a id="routing-sample-app"></a>Route to an app

 Applications automatically receive a default HTTP route unless pushed with the `--no-route` flag.
 This default route uses the name of the app as the route hostname.
-To configure additional routes for the app that you pushed, use the cf CLI to map a route to your app:
+To configure additional routes for the app that you pushed, use the cf CLI to map a route to your app.

 ```bash
 cf map-route APP-NAME apps.example.com --hostname my-app